Costochondritis

 How long does costochondritis usually last?

-Many cases improve over several weeks, especially when painful loads are reduced early and movement remains comfortable.
-More persistent cases may need a structured physiotherapy plan to address repeated aggravation and poor load tolerance.
+Many cases improve over several weeks, especially when painful loads are reduced early and movement stays comfortable.
+Persistent cases may need a structured physiotherapy plan to address repeated aggravation, thoracic stiffness, and poor load tolerance.

 Can physiotherapy help costochondritis?

-Yes.
-Physiotherapy can help after urgent causes have been excluded.
-Treatment may include rib and thoracic assessment, symptom-relieving strategies, mobility work, breathing retraining, and progressive strengthening.
+Yes, physiotherapy may help after urgent causes have been excluded.
+Treatment may include rib and thoracic assessment, symptom-relieving strategies, mobility work, breathing retraining, posture advice, and progressive strengthening.

 What is the difference between costochondritis and Tietze syndrome?

 Costochondritis usually causes chest wall pain and tenderness without obvious swelling.
-Tietze syndrome is less common and usually includes swelling at one rib junction, often in the upper ribs.
+Tietze syndrome is less common and usually includes visible or palpable swelling at one rib junction, often in the upper ribs.

 Can exercise make costochondritis worse?

 Yes, especially early on.
 Push-ups, bench press, dips, rowing, swimming, lifting, or sudden increases in training may aggravate symptoms.
 However, complete rest is rarely the best answer.
-A graded return tends to work better.
+A graded return often works better.

 Is costochondritis dangerous?

 Costochondritis itself is usually not dangerous.
-However, chest pain can also come from heart, lung, gastrointestinal, or systemic causes, so new or severe symptoms should always be assessed properly.
+However, chest pain can also come from heart, lung, gastrointestinal, inflammatory, traumatic, or systemic causes.
+New, severe, unusual, or unexplained symptoms need medical assessment.

 Do you need a scan for costochondritis?

 Not always.
-Costochondritis is commonly diagnosed from the clinical pattern rather than a scan.
-Imaging may be considered when symptoms are unusual, severe, persistent, or suggest another diagnosis.
+Costochondritis is commonly identified from the clinical pattern rather than a scan.
+Imaging may be considered when symptoms are traumatic, unusual, severe, persistent, or suggest another diagnosis.

 When should you see a physiotherapist?